Kasparov versus the World: Background

 In the 1990s, Garry Kasparov was considered the reigning chess champion.
 Kasparov says he originally discussed the idea of a correspondence match in 1997 after his second match with Deep Blue in 1997; his friend Fred Friedel suggested arranging such a match and to work with the newspaper Der Spiegel.
 Nothing came of it, but Kasparov was intrigued.
 He was interested in expanding his presence on the Internet, and thought he could get more interest from investors if he could measure a potential audience and show interest.
 He looked to partner with an existing major Internet presence who would be able to handle an event of its size and came to Microsoft, which was happy to work with him.
 The event would be run on the MSN Gaming Zone website.

 The main concern for Microsoft was the possibility that the game could turn into a farce if the World were to succumb to blunders that would turn the game into a rout early.
 The most prominent previous example of majority Internet voting had produced only mediocre competition; in 1996, Anatoly Karpov easily defeated the voters against him in such a match.
 As such, several innovative measures were taken.
 Analysts would explain the situation for more casual voters and help the World avoid catastrophic blunders.
 Kasparov, however, did not want the match to turn into a grudge match with a rival grandmaster (GM), figuring that this would be too close to his normal matches.
-It was decided that several teenage chess stars would be recruited to aid the world Team and suggest moves.
+It was decided that several teenage chess stars would be recruited to aid the World team and suggest moves.
 MSN recruited (in decreasing order of FIDE rating) 16-year-old GM Étienne Bacrot, 19-year-old Florin Felecan, 15-year-old Irina Krush (already the U.S. Women's Chess champion), and 14-year-old Elisabeth Paehtz.
 GM Daniel King would provide overall running commentary and act as a moderator; while not directly recommending moves to the World Team, he could act as a fifth advocate and clarify the state of the position.
 The pace of the game was also set to one move a day: 12 hours for Kasparov to move, 12 hours for the analysts to see the move and write recommendations, 18 hours for the World Team to vote and discuss, and 6 hours to validate voting.
-Third, MSN provided a bulletin board forum for the discussion of the World Team's moves.
+Also, MSN provided a bulletin board forum for the discussion of the World Team's moves.
 It was hoped that these advantages would raise the level of play and keep the game exciting.

 The World Team also benefited from computer chess analysis.
-Interested voters such as "The Computer Chess Team" used distributed computing to analyze possible lines and make recommendations to the world.
+Interested voters such as "The Computer Chess Team" used distributed computing to analyze possible lines and make recommendations to the World.
 Kasparov himself consulted with Yury Dokhoian and Boris Alterman for advice at times.

 The game was launched on June 21, 1999, with a promotional event at Bryant Park in New York for the kickoff that featured both Kasparov and World Team advisor Irina Krush.